 Myron McCormick

-Myron McCormick (February 8, 1908 – July 30, 1962) was an American actor of stage, radio and film.
+Myron McCormick (February 8, 1908 – July 30, 1962) was an American actor of stage, radio, and film.

-McCormick was the only cast member of the Broadway smash South Pacific to remain with the show for all 1,925 performances.[citation needed ] McCormick's performance of sailor Luther Billis won him a Tony Award in 1950 for best supporting or featured actor in a musical.
+McCormick was one of three cast members of the Broadway smash South Pacific to remain with the show during its nearly five-year run of 1,925 performances.
+McCormick's performance of sailor Luther Billis won him a Tony Award in 1950 for best supporting or featured actor in a musical.
 He also won the Donaldson Award for best supporting performance (actor) of 1948–1949.

-McCormick was in No Time for Sergeants, a military comedy that ran on Broadway from 1955 to 1957.
-He repeated his role as Sergeant King for the 1958 film version starring Andy Griffith.[citation needed ]
+McCormick was prominent as the put-upon Sergeant King in No Time for Sergeants, a military comedy that ran on Broadway from 1955 to 1957.
+He repeated his role for the 1958 film version starring Andy Griffith.

 McCormick's other Broadway credits include 27 Wagons Full of Cotton (1954), Joy to the World (1947), Soldier's Wife (1944), Storm Operation (1943), The Damask Cheek (1942), Lily of the Valley (1941), Thunder Rock (1939), In Clover (1937), The Wingless Victory (1936), Hell Freezes Over (1935), How Beautiful with Shoes (1935), Substitute for Murder (1935), Paths of Glory (1935), and Carry Nation (1932).

-McCormick was married to actress Martha Hodge and to Barbara MacKenzie.
+McCormick was married to actress Martha Hodge and to Barbara MacKenzie.[ 11]

 McCormick died at New York-Presbyterian Hospital in New York City on July 30, 1962, from cancer, aged 54.
-He was survived by his wife, a son, and a daughter.
+He was survived by his wife, a son, and a daughter.[ 11]

 Details